What Is A Dry Mount Photo Album?

 The album shown in Image 2 below has adequete hinging and spacing, so the pages lay flat, and the album will not flare when filled with photos.
 It has no interleaving, so photos have been mounted on one side only.

 Photo albums aren't meant to be consumable items which fall apart after two years.
 They are meant to last.
 To protect their photos.
 And to become treasured heirlooms.
-This doesn't mean they have to be expensive, either.
+This doesn't necessarily mean they have to be expensive.
 We've got a great selection of dry mount photo albums which are reasonably priced and meet all the requirements of a good photo album.

-The right dry mount photo albums will allow you to tell a beautiful story beautifully, and bring joy to you and your friends and family for years and years to come.
-And that should be good enough.
+The right dry mount photo album will allow you to tell a beautiful story, and bring joy to you and your friends and family for years to come.

 text and images © 2021 The Photo Album Shop